FreeCAD/FreeCAD-documentation/wiki/TechDraw_Roadmap.md

 -   View stacking order [6012](https   *//github.com/FreeCAD/FreeCAD/issues/6012) (implemented)
 -   Use separate thread for hidden line removal and face finding (implemented)
 -   replace ActiveView Svg creation with simple screen capture (implemented)
+-   complex section views (in master branch for testing)

 These items have semi-working code or are well defined and will be implemented at some point in the v0.21 cycle.